chrislenthall/Y4-Project/README.md

 # Y4-Project

-## Machine Learning Applications in Radio Astronomy Surveys - Christopher Lenthall, University of Birmingham
+## Machine Learning Applications in Radio Astronomy Surveys and Radio Circles in the MeerKAT GPS - Christopher Lenthall, University of Birmingham

 ***